UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ## how to use R studio

-By now you should have all gotten yourself logged in to an ecocloud R studio session and created and saved an R script called something like ‘Catch curve.r’ in your workspace folder.
+By now you should have logged into an ecocloud R studio session and created and saved an R script called something like ‘Catch curve.r’ in your workspace folder.

 If you haven’t done this you should go back nd check the instructions on How to use ecocloud